drolsen/DRO-Matic/README.md

 - **EC Calibration** = 3 point calibration (Dry, Low, High) for both EC probes.
 - **pH Calibration** = 3 point calibration (Low, Mid, High) for both pH probes.
 - **Pump Calibration** = Calibrate how many milliliters per minute your perstaltics can pumps.
+- **Pump Delay** = Calibrate how long of a delay each dosing pump should take between dosing each solution (allows time to fully mix each solution).

 ### <a href="https://github.com/drolsen/DRO-Matic/wiki/2)-Crop-Settings">Crop Settings</a>
 - **New Crop** = Start a brand new crop project on your SD card